-At the 2015 Annual Meeting of Stockholders, we provided our stockholders with the opportunity to cast an advisory vote on the compensation of our named executive officers as disclosed in the proxy statement for the 2015 Annual Meeting, and our stockholders overwhelmingly approved the proposal, with more than 98% of the votes cast in favor.
-Previously, at the 2013 Annual Meeting, we also asked our stockholders to indicate if we should hold an advisory vote on the compensation of our named executive officers every one, two or three years, with our Board recommending an annual advisory vote.
-Because our Board views it as a good corporate governance practice, and because at our 2013 Annual Meeting more than 98% of the votes cast were in favor of an annual advisory vote, we again are asking our stockholders to approve the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
+At the 2017 Annual Meeting of Stockholders, we provided our stockholders with the opportunity to cast an advisory vote on the compensation of our named executive officers as disclosed in the proxy statement for the 2017 Annual Meeting, and our stockholders overwhelmingly approved the proposal, with more than 84% of the votes cast in favor.
+Also at the 2017 Annual Meeting, we asked our stockholders to indicate if we should hold an advisory vote on the compensation of our named executive officers every one, two or three years, with our Board recommending an annual advisory vote.
+Because our Board views it as a good corporate governance practice, and because at our 2017 Annual Meeting more than 90% of the votes cast were in favor of an annual advisory vote, we again are asking our stockholders to approve the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.